What You Need to Know About Natural Versus Conventional Deodorant

-For starters, let’s set the record straight: yes, there is a difference.
-“Deodorants mask the odor, while antiperspirants stop your sweat glands from producing sweat," explains Dr. Nava Greenfield, a dermatologist at Schweiger Dermatology Group in New York.
+For starters, it's important to note that there is a difference between antiperspirant and deodorant.
+"Deodorants mask the odor, while antiperspirants stop your sweat glands from producing sweat," explains Dr. Nava Greenfield, a dermatologist at Schweiger Dermatology Group in New York.
 And while all antiperspirants may be deodorants, not all deodorants are antiperspirants, according to Susan Biehle-Hulette, a senior scientist at Secret.

 Which one is better?